sree0831/MSP-4/README.md

 - A new user should be able to:
-    - Visualize a homepage with all products and blog entries.
+    - Visualize a homepage with all products,products suggestions and blog entries.
     - Visualize the main navigation (sticky) with links to the main sections.
     - Visualize a search bar for finding products.
     - User always have the option to go to any page thanks to a sticky navbar with all pages accesible from there.